 Community Spotlight: Black EyeCare Perspective (Part 1)

-Bias in healthcare disproportionately affects Black communities.1 Black optometrists also account for less than 2 percent of all currently practicing optometrists.2 Combined, these issues cause dire outcomes for Black communities, such as:3-5
+Bias in healthcare disproportionately affects communities of color, which can result in delayed or incorrect diagnoses, more stress, and other negative outcomes.
+Black optometrists also account for less than 2 percent of all currently practicing optometrists.1

 Recently, more organizations are addressing eye health inequities in Black communities.
 Black EyeCare Perspective, an organization created by Black optometrists, helps facilitate better dialogue between eye care professionals and the Black community.
 We talked to doctors Essence Johnson and Jacobi Cleaver about their work with the group, overcoming barriers to treatment, and ensuring diverse communities are represented in eyecare marketing.
 Read Part 2.

 Advertising creates and reaffirms narratives – 1 reason it is a powerful medium.
 Chronic dry eye advertising often fails to depict minorities with the condition, feeding the myth dry eye affects only white communities.